HectorBryanPhysics/Automatically-Simulations-CORSIKA/README.md

-------- Descripción de las variables, para la información consulta el programa Automatic_runners.py
+------- Description of the variables, for more information consult the program Automatic_runners.py

 - #######################HEADER########################
 - ###----> FIRST PART OF THE PROGRAM SIMULATES USING CORSIKA FOR A RANGE OF ENERGIES.